knulli-cfw/knulli.org/docs/play/add-games/formatting.md

 # :material-folder-cog: Formatting

-!!! danger "Important: Read this before you proceed!"

-    Before you change the formatting of your *SHARE* partition or your second SD card, please take a close look at the [PortMaster and exFAT section](../../../guides/portmaster-and-exfat) and learn about potential issues with the chosen formatting and PortMaster games.

 ## Before you format

 * Be aware that formatting implies that **all data** on the formatted storage will be **permanently deleted**.